brian6870/Building-Intelligent-Software-Solutions/README.md

 The project implements an **AI-enhanced Selenium testing framework** that goes beyond traditional automation.
 The system employs multiple selector strategies with intelligent fallback mechanisms, adaptive waiting patterns, and comprehensive visual documentation through automated screenshots.

 ### 📊 Predictive Analytics for Resource Management
 Using the Breast Cancer Wisconsin dataset as a proxy for software issue tracking, the project builds a predictive model that can classify issues by priority level.
-The **Random Forest classifier** achieved impressive performance metrics with **79.8% accuracy** and **77.5% weighted F1-score**.
-Acess the model via the following link https://building-intelligent-software-solutions-dfjvegzoxzrqr8gzzyuttf.streamlit.app
+The **Random Forest classifier** achieved impressive performance metrics with **79.8% accuracy** and **77.5% weighted F1-score**.Acess the model via the following link https://building-intelligent-software-solutions-dfjvegzoxzrqr8gzzyuttf.streamlit.app
 ---

 ## Ethical Considerations and Impact